skipperkongen/rnn-fun/README.md

 ## Generate poetry with a character-level language model

-The directory `generate-poetry` contains this example, including all files need to train.
+The directory `generate-poetry` contains this example, including all files needed to train as well as pre-trained models.

 You need: